 - Exposure to fine particles can affect healthy people, causing respiratory symptoms and reductions in lung function.
-Particle pollution may also affect the body’s ability remove foreign materials from the lungs, such as pollen and bacteria.
+Particle pollution may also affect the body’s ability to remove foreign material from the lungs, such as pollen and bacteria.

 - Studies have found that short-term exposure (i.e., days to weeks) to fine particles, a major component of smoke, is linked with aggravation of pre-existing heart and lung disease.

-There are so many websites that can give you some info on local air quality.
+There are many websites that can give you info on local air quality.
 Here are the 3 sites I use:

-Purple Air – This site uses the internet of things.
-Purple air units are purchased and installed individually by customers on their homes and offices.
-The Purple Air units measure air quality at that location and then the unit sends this info to Purple Air, who compiles all of the data and maps it for you.
-So you get a pretty good picture as there are thousands of units and thus thousands of data points.
-Big Data at its best.
+Purple Air – Big data at its best; this site uses the internet of things.
+Purple air units are purchased and installed individually by customers at their homes and offices.
+The Purple Air units measure air quality at that location and the unit sends the info to Purple Air, which compiles all of the data and maps it for you.
+As there are thousands of units and thus thousands of data points you get a good overall picture.

-Air Visual – This site is run by IQAir, who manufactures and sells portable filters and built in systems, including HEPA filters.
-I believe they get their info from the same sources as airnow, but the map is good and easy to read.
+Air Visual – This site is run by IQAir, which manufactures and sells portable filters and built in systems, including HEPA filters.
+I believe they get their info from the same sources as Airnow, but the map is good and easy to read.

-For information on health effects and what to do, I refer to the California Department of Public Health Website:
+For information on health effects and what to do about them, I refer to the California Department of Public Health Website.